radiantearth/stac-spec/static-catalog/README.md

 There are additional examples, fully validated, in the [examples page](examples.md), as well as in the [json spec examples](../json-spec/examples/) folder.

+#### License
+Catalog should use the same license format and content as defined for STAC items.
+We should define this and update this doc and the schema.

 ### Static Catalog Flexibility

 Static STAC Catalogs defined for flexibility.